 Ecological System Code: CES202.591

 Ecological systems can be mapped just like natural communities can.
-(For an example of a map of ecological systems, see this version of the Rock Creek Park.
+(For an example of a map of ecological systems, go to the interactive map of Rock Creek Park.
 Under Layers On/Off, switch the main data layer to Ecological Systems.)

 - 1. .
 2015.
 U.S. National Vegetation Classification.